d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 \vspace{0.5in}

-17. What would we plot on the null distribution?
+17. Once we have one simulated sample, what would we calculate and plot on the null distribution?
 \vspace{1in}

-We will use the computer to simulate 1000 simulated proportions of male boxers who are left handed for a sample size of 500 based on the assumption that the true proportion of male boxers who are left handed is 0.1.
+We will use the computer to simulate 1000 different samples of 500 male boxers, plotting the proportion who are left handed in each sample, based on the assumption that the true proportion of male boxers who are left handed is 0.1.
 This is called the null distribution because it is created based on the assumption that the null hypothesis is true.

 To use the computer simulation, we will need to enter the "probability of success," "sample size," "number of repetitions," "as extreme as," and the "direction" (matches the direction of the alternative hypothesis).